projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 For each VM, there is a shared 4-KByte memory region used for I/O request communication between the hypervisor and Service VM.
-Upon initialization of a VM, the DM (acrn-dm) in Service VM userland first allocates a 4-KByte page and passes the GPA of the buffer to HV via hypercall.
+Upon initialization of a VM, the DM (``acrn-dm``) in the Service VM userland first allocates a 4-KByte page and passes the GPA of the buffer to the hypervisor via hypercall.
 The buffer is used as an array of 16 I/O request slots with each I/O request being 256 bytes.
 This array is indexed by vCPU ID.
 Thus, each vCPU of the VM corresponds to one I/O request slot in the request buffer since a vCPU cannot issue multiple I/O requests at the same time.